© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of Yarranton iron furnace is a scheduled monument protected by Historic England under reference 1005290.
 View the official record →

-The Site of Yarranton iron furnace is a scheduled ancient monument in Worcestershire comprising the remains of an early modern iron-smelting installation.
+The site of Yarranton iron furnace is a scheduled monument in Worcestershire representing early modern iron production in the English Midlands.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005290.

 Site of Yarranton iron furnace is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005290.